david-greenn/SpaceByte/README.md

 Space Byte is a Unity 2D shooter game that I built from scratch during my reading week at York Univeristy (Oct 11-18) of the year 2019.

 # Overview
+Dodge enemy projectiles while accelarating through space at the speed of light and collect powerups along the way!

 # Demo
 ![](https://media.giphy.com/media/VdVSLJmX80ExHbCvi3/giphy.gif)